 Have a search online for the tallest buildings in London with your class; what do they look like?
-Make a list of tall buildings to bring along when you visit and see how many of them you can see from the walkway during your guided tour.
+Your pupils could make a list of tall buildings to bring along when you visit and see how many of them you can see from the walkway during your guided tour.